 When my son was three, I began to worry about his hearing.
 I would call to him as he walked away from me and he did not turn at the sound of my voice; or I would give him a list of instructions and he would get to the first and then seem to forget the rest.
 I took him to the pediatrician to have his ears checked.
 I was relieved and a bit aggravated when the doctor turned to my son and said, “The jig is up sonny, there is nothing wrong with your ears.”

 I have a grandfather who began to lose his hearing when he was in his early fifties.
 The television was always blaring when we entered his house.
-As his hearing degenerated, he became more and more detached from the rest of the family and in fact the world around him.
-I began to conclude, even as a teen, that it would be worse to lose your hearing than a limb or eyesight.
-At least if you lost your mobility, you could still communicate with the world around you, I proposed.
+As his hearing degenerated, he became more and more detached from the rest of the family and in fact the world.

-In my son’s case, his hearing was not impaired, it was a matter of attentiveness.
-In my grandfather’s it was a gradual loss of ability.
-In either case, their ears were not functioning at their full capacity.
+My son’s case was a matter of attentiveness.
+My grandfather’s was a gradual loss of ability.
+In either case, their ears were not functioning at full capacity.

-I find that as I am aging I do not hear as well as I used to.
-If I am not facing the person who is speaking to me that I miss the words and the meaning of their message.
-To be honest, I can be standing face to face with someone and not catch a word that they are saying.
-I find myself apologizing, “I am sorry, what did you say that your name was?” or “Did you say that your husband was a comedian?”
+I find as I age, I do not hear as well as I used to.
+If I am not facing the person who is speaking to me, I miss the words and the meaning of their message.
+To be honest, I can be standing face to face with someone and not catch a word they are saying.
+I find myself apologizing, “I am sorry, what did you say your name was?” or “Did you say your husband was a comedian?”
 Listening is a tricky thing isn’t it?
 It isn’t just a matter of hearing, it is an active participation engaging both ears and mind.
 It takes concentration and intention.